Jamie Morton: What comes after Omicron - and how can we stop it?

 Being between two and four times more contagious, Omicron swiftly washed over the world at an incredible pace – squeezing Delta into a minority of recorded infections.

-Still, Delta's higher danger – Omicron has been shown to cause severe infection in the lower respiratory tract – meant the variant was still disproportionately represented in our hospitals, where it still accounts for more than half of cases.
+Still, Delta's heavier hit on the human body meant it was still disproportionately represented in our hospitals, where it still accounted for more than half of cases.

 What comes after Omicron?

-Even given its global dominance and remarkable performance, more variants were a surety.

-While new ones had tended to turn up every six months, it wasn't clear whether Omicron would depart the pandemic's stage so quickly.
+New pandemic-driving variants have tended to turn up every six months - but it wasn't clear whether Omicron would depart the pandemic's stage so quickly.

 "To be able to replace Omicron, [the next variant] will have to be even more contagious – or have a higher transmission rate – as well as be even better at evading vaccines," Otago University virologist Dr Jemma Geoghegan said.